 I sourced the data that underpins the gadget and worked closely with our developer and designer to get it up quickly on the Monday following the result.

 Property ultimately owned by offshore companies is huge business in Britain.
 I analysed the database collated by Private Eye to reveal the multi-billion scale of the market – and also to pick out some prominent examples in Liverpool.

-Further analysis of the Land Registry data showed that there was a puzzling lack of homes sold at the number 13.
-Was it superstition on behalf of the buyers – or the developers in the first place?
+My analysis of the Land Registry data using R showed that there was a puzzling lack of homes sold at the number 13.
+Was it superstition on behalf of the buyers – or do building developers sometimes skip the number in the first place?

 Smoking in cars